 She’s a true chocolate pioneer and when she founded Rococo back in 1983, most of us in the UK had no idea what real chocolate was.
-Real Chocolate written by Chantal in 2003 was one of the first chocolate books I ever owned; reading the background and history of this most wonderful of substances, got me hooked (if it was possible to be even more hooked than I already was).
+Real Chocolate written by Chantal in 2003 was one of my first ever chocolate books.
+Reading the background and history of this most wonderful of substances, got me hooked, if it was possible to be even more hooked than I already was.

 Passionfruit and Rosemary Caramel Chocolates